Achilles tendonitis - sports podiatry

 Golden rule- Don't ignore the problem, it won't go away!

 The way we function biomechanically is predominantly controlled by genetics, its hereditary (runs in the family).
 The way you function is set and cannot be cured.
 What you can do however is control lower limb biomechanics by altering foot position during the contact phase of gait.
-This can be achieved by wearing a good shoe (see our shoe guide) with orthotics (foot beds), ankle strengthening and ankle support.
+This can only be done by wearing a good shoe (see our shoe guide) and with orthotics (foot beds).
+This is the cheapest and most cost effective way for any athlete to reduce the risks of injury from occurring and from helping to prevent re-injury.
+Overall costs for the average athlete will run into pennies per mile/hour of sport.
+Orthotics are designed to alter the biomechanics during the time the foot is on the ground.
+They are also used to provide increased shock absorbency working in harmony with the sport shoe worn.

 The goal of rehabilitation is to return you to your sport or activity as soon as is safely possible.
-If you return too soon you may worsen achillesl tendonitis injury, which could lead to permanent damage.
+If you return too soon you may worsen your injury, which could lead to permanent damage.
 Everyone recovers from injury at a different rate.
-Returning to your activity is determined by how soon your tendonitis recovers, not by how many days or weeks it has been since your injury occurred.
+Return to your activity is determined by how soon your achilles recovers, not by how many days or weeks it has been since your injury occurred.

 You may safely return to your sport or activity when, starting from the top of the list and progressing to the end, each of the following is true: